Eldar Mahmudov: Operation Black Belt

-In March 2005 Mahmudov implemented Operation Black Belt to rescue Zamira Hajieyeva, the wife of the Chairman of the International Bank of Azerbaijan, Jangir Hajiev, who had been kidnapped by a criminal gang in February 2005.
+In March 2005 Mahmudov implemented Operation Black Belt to rescue Zamira Hajiyeva, the wife of the Chairman of the International Bank of Azerbaijan, Jahangir Hajiyev, who had been kidnapped by a criminal gang in February 2005.
 However, the gang’s movements were already being monitored by the Azerbaijan Ministry of National Security.

 The operation against the organised crime group that had engaged in kidnapping, murder and other serious crimes since 1996 was a success.
 During the investigation more than 50 crimes were uncovered including murder, kidnapping and other serious crimes.
 The gang included very senior police officers, and they were led by a senior operative of the Main Directorate of Criminal Intelligence of the Ministry of Internal Affairs, Lieutenant Colonel Haji Mammadov.